subverb/subverb/doc/SubverbLocation.md

 instead of executed directly, which gives an performance improvement and allows an easier handling of (shell-)library functions.

+## common library handling ##

+Before the subverb is executed, a common library file is sourced and executedi, if it exists.
+This can be used to prepare the environment, test some common conditions (which must met for _all_ subverbs) and for sourced subverbs provide some common library functions.

+Similar, there is a library file, which is called after the subverb has finished.
+Be aware, that if the subverb is sourced and calls `exit()`, this tear-down library will be ignored.

+The name of those libraries is computed similar to the subverb binaries.
+But instead of looking inside of the `subverb` directory, a `subverb-pre.sh` or `subverb-pre` resp. a `subverb-post.sh` or `subverb-post` file is searched.
+Only the `.sh` variants are sourced (and provide library functions).

+So for a command `foo` by default the file `/usr/lib/foo/subverb-pre` (with or without a .sh-suffix) will be executed before the subverb.
+If the preparation library has a return value indicating a failure (not zero), the subverb-execution will not take place.
+This makes it possible to deny exection, if a major problem occurs.

 ## wrapper binary ##

 to modify further aspects of the system, it is also possible